 There is a buzz of excitement and anticipation, a festive feeling.
 Those of us among the audience who arrived early had been listening in on a final rehearsal, taking in the lush harmonies and powerful lyrics as we waited in the hallway.
 And when we enter the space, we are welcomed, offered something to drink.
-It’s like we’re coming into someone’s home—and we are.

-Continue reading “Relevant, urgent, hopeful—the powerful, resonant evolution of Bleeders in Lukumi.
-I look forward to seeing where this production goes next.
+Continue reading “Relevant, urgent, hopeful—the powerful, resonant evolution of Bleeders in Lukumi”